edgio-docs/edgio-docs/guides/starter.md

 ### Maintenance

-For the most part maintenance for XDN starter is minimal.
+For the most part maintenance for {{ PRODUCT_NAME }} starter is minimal.
 However, the typical scenarios that require changes are:

 - If you add personalized or user-specific content to the page you will need to make sure it is late loaded as described in the [Make sure your pages are cachable](#section_make_sure_your_pages_are_cachable) section.
 - If you introduce a new segmentation of content (i.e. support a new language or currency), you may need to update your [custom cache key](/guides/caching#section_customizing_the_cache_key).